 Smaller straddle carriers, called a "mini straddle", are sometimes used by importers, exporters and container depots handling low - medium container volumes.

 A reach stacker is a fast and efficient option for handling containers.
-Capable of handling very heavy containers, a reach stacker can move single containers around on site, transfer containers between the ground, the stack, rail wagons and chassis and - depending on the model - stack up to 2 - 3 containers high and deep.
+Capable of lifting very heavy containers, a reach stacker can move single containers around on site, transfer containers between the ground, the stack, rail wagons and chassis and - depending on the model - stack up to 2 - 3 containers high and deep.

 Reach stackers are automated and controlled from the driver’s seat without assistance from personnel on the ground.
 All this functionality comes at a cost though, with prices for new machines starting at around USD 500,000.